top of page

 Guardianship: Rush to the Courthouse or Last Resort?

-An overview of the laws applicable to guardianship in Texas, the evidence and standard of proof needed to obtain a guardianship and the many alternatives to guardianship.
-By Judge Brooke Allen, Tarrant County Probate 2 Court
+Most beneficial for families with loved ones who are approaching the age of 18 and over, this presentation will provide an overview of the laws applicable to guardianship in Texas, the evidence and standard of proof needed to obtain guardianship and the many alternatives to guardianship.
+By Tarrant County Probate 2 Court.

 About our Presenters